 The Authority has issued lease revenue bonds: (i) in 2009, which bond proceeds were used for the acquisition, construction, improvements and equipping a public works building, libraries and senior centers (the "2009 Projects") and (ii) in 2019, which bond proceeds were used for the acquisition, construction, improvements and equipping several libraries (the "2019 Projects" and with the 2009 Projects, the "Projects").
 The Authority has issued lease revenue bonds under a general indenture of trust, as amended and supplemented by supplemental indentures (collectively, the "2009 MBA Indenture").
 The Authority has leased the Projects to the County, pursuant to a master lease, as amended and supplemented by lease agreements, (collectively, the "2009 MBA Master Lease").
-All lease revenue bonds issued under the 2009 MBA Master Lease are cross-collateralized in that the Authority has granted to a trustee, for the benefit of the owners of all lease revenue bonds issued under the 2009 MBA Master Lease, a security interest in all the Authority's right, title and interest in the Projects financed with lease revenue bonds issued under the 2009 MBA Indenture.
+All lease revenue bonds issued under the 2009 MBA Master Lease, a security interest in all the Authority's right, title and interest in the Projects financed with lease revenue bonds issued under the 2009 MBA Indenture.
 The Authority may, from time to time, issue additional bonds under the 2009 MBA Indenture.